 The operations code for the Leadership Institute may be amended by a majority vote of the LI Committee subject to the approval of the Board of Directors.

-Changes to the Operations Code may be submitted to the By Laws chair by June 1st of each year.
-All additional operations code changes should be submitted by November 1st in preparation for the January NAKHE Board meeting.
+Changes to the Operations Code may be submitted to the By Laws Chairperson by June 1st of each year.
+All additional operations code changes should be submitted by November 1st in preparation for the NAKHE Board of Directors meeting.

+VI.
+Financial Support

+Expenses of the DHCT shall be defrayed by the Corporation within the limitations of the established budget.
+Additional funds may be requested when necessary.

+All receipts for expenses must be submitted to the executive director no later than February 1st from the previous fiscal year which ends June 30th.

-Timeline
+VII.
+Appendix: Timeline